 This is a technique the children will really enjoy.
 It is a ‘stirring’ activity, so you need to make sure some of the children don’t take it to far and be too silly with it.
 For the teacher, it will help you shift or lift the energy, keep the children engaged and focused throughout the class.

-Of course, you can change the trigger word to anything you want, you might have the children be a frog when you yell out frog.
+Of course, you can change the trigger word to anything you want, you might have the children be a frog when you yell out ‘frog’.
 Again, you need to be mindful that some children may want to be the class clown when you use this technique.
-So, in some groups of children, it may not work so well.
+So, in some groups of children, it may not work so well, and you have to get a sense of this yourself through experimentation.